From Family Recipe to Restaurant Favorite

 It started with a simple question: "Why isn't there a place that serves real American breakfast and authentic shawarma under one roof?"

-The founders of Eatarra—Maria and David—came from very different culinary backgrounds.
-Maria grew up in an Armenian household where the smell of grilling meat and fresh bread was a constant.
-David was raised on classic American comfort food—pancakes on Sunday mornings, bacon and eggs before school.
+The founders of Eatarra came from very different culinary backgrounds.
+One grew up in an Armenian household where the smell of grilling meat and fresh bread was a constant.
+The other was raised on classic American comfort food—pancakes on Sunday mornings, bacon and eggs before school.

-When they met, they discovered they shared the same passion: authentic, home-cooked food that brings people together.
-They also realized that LA was missing something—a place that could honor both traditions equally.
+When they came together, they discovered they shared the same passion: authentic, home-cooked food that brings people together.
+They also realized that LA was missing something—a place that could honor both traditions equally with all organic ingredients.

 The Heart of Our Menu